Not a single page is lost, not one line faded or illegible. I have faithfully kept everything.

 From December 2014

 Started on the pages on loanwords.
 It is currently in an early stage of development.
-The software that will aid me in creating vocab and etymologies (called ‘Neogrammarian’) looks promising now; I’m adding words to the dictionary now and then for testing purposes.
+The software that will aid me in creating vocab and etymologies (called ‘Neogrammarian’; see the source code on GitHub) looks promising now; I’m adding words to the dictionary now and then for testing purposes.

 Added new functionality to the calendar: by hovering over the month or year, you can quickly switch to remote dates.